 Buon Anno a tutti!
 Happy New Year everyone! 🙂

 I hope you had a fun filled New Year’s Eve with family and friends.
-I hope 2017 turn out to be the best for everyone in all possible ways ❤
+Wishing that 2017 turn out to be the best for everyone in all possible ways ❤

 I am starting 2017 with a HUGE ambition, a list (small) of places I’d love to visit in Italy this year.